 Import API.
 Basically: if it is not in a database or a

 Import API function is your best bet.

 To add an integration, click Manage Data > Connections and then click Add a New Data Source.
-Click the icon of the integration you want to add and follow the instructions in our help articles to set things up:
+Click the icon of the integration that you want to add and follow the instructions in help articles to set things up:

 If you see an error status for an integration, do not panic - check out the Troubleshooting section for help.